PJijin/Cover-Image-Generator/README.md

 ## To Do

--   Dark / Light mode.
+-   Dark / Light mode

+-   Remove Image from frame

 # Usage